 Simon: Whenever I go to stand-up comedy shows or theatre performances involving any kind of audience participation I always do my best to not to be involved as I’m a bit of a shrinking violet myself.
 I always bear this fact in mind whenever we’re staging shows – particularly in small intimate venues like a ferry.

-There will only be low-key audience participation on the ferry because although the audience will – hopefully – feel a part of this nightmare wedding party, this is a scripted play rather than an immersive interactive experience.
-The actors/characters will reference and acknowledge the guests/audience, but people won’t be dragged up and asked to say anything or do anything embarrassing.
+There is only low-key audience participation on the ferry because although the audience feels a part of this nightmare wedding party, this is a scripted play rather than an immersive interactive experience.
+The actors/characters acknowledge the guests/audience, but people won’t be dragged up and asked to say anything or do anything embarrassing.

 What experiences of wedding parties past have fed into the show?